 Take the scenic route through Sonali Pingale’s beautiful art-filled home

-It’s our favourite kind of hello; one that involves a couple of ginger fur balls surprising you by darting across the living room.
+It’s our favourite kind of hello; one that involves a couple of ginger fur balls surprising you by darting across the living room interior design.
 Sonali Pingale, co-owner of Sanskriti Lifestyle, lives in an expansive Pune home with her husband and three cats.
 Once the distraction settles, you stop and take in this beautifully curated space.
 The entryway is peppered with little curios on a console by a staircase that leads to the bedrooms upstairs.

 Sonali lives with her husband and three cats, so it’s not unusual to see that most of the animal figurines in her house reflect the feline form.
 To bring in some cohesion, the bed and console both have a distressed finish.
 Almost all the walls in Pingale’s home are covered in art, giving you so much to look at and take in.

 In Pingale’s expansive living room, traditional brass urlis replace glass vases and orchids to make way for fragrant tuberoses.
 A vintage table holds her prized possessions, which she painstakingly both created and curated over the years.

 The white living room walls are meant to allow the art to stand out against a neutral palette.
 Different art forms, paintings, sculptures, and miniatures in various materials sit side by side in perfect harmony.

 The living room is a large expansive area with different sets of seating.
 “We entertain a lot, and this kind of arrangement gives us flexibility to host more people,” says Pingale.
 Scattered yet grouped seating is an excellent option for large spaces.
 It is versatile enough to host intimate and large groups at the same time.